narner/MyWebsite/content/main.md

 I'm a developer and researcher working in the field of human-computer interaction.
 My main interests are sensors, humane interfaces, augmented reality, and ubiquitous computing.
-I currently live and work in the San Francisco Bay Area.
+I currently live and work in San Francisco.

 ### Selected Projects